ibbis-screening/common-mechanism/README.md

     databases/biorisk_db (~1.0 Gb)

 ## Benign and Biorisk Databases
-To download the benign_db and biorisk_db files, please download via https://drive.google.com/uc?id=1INLOrC_vLMxEmtFCW4rzyZe5z6hWD1Qu
+To download the benign_db and biorisk_db files, please contact Nicole Wheeler (n.wheeler@bham.ac.uk) and she will send you a download link.

 ## BLAST Database
 The Common Mechanism requires the BLAST nt database.
 The files for the BLAST nt database are located at https://ftp.ncbi.nlm.nih.gov/blast/db/.
 Users may download the BLAST database (including 700+ files) within the `nt_blast/` folder by using the following command: